 The funeral home will usually obtain the necessary death certificates for you as part of their services.
 They can only charge you the actual fee, which is $12 in Virginia.
 In Virginia, a death certificate must be filed within three days of the death and before the body is buried, cremated, or shipped (Virginia Code § 32.1-263).

-You will need certified copies to formally register the death of the deceased with government institutions, banks, insurance companies, etc. If you require additional copies, the funeral director can order these when arranging for the death certificate, or you can obtain certified copies at a later date.
+You will need certified copies to formally register the deceased’s death with government institutions, banks, insurance companies, etc. If you require additional copies, the funeral director can order these when arranging for the death certificate, or you can obtain certified copies at a later date.

 Copies can be obtained from the Virginia Department of Health (VDH) either by mail, in person, by phone, or electronically.
 You will need to provide your ID to obtain copies of the death certificate.